 Play Therapy for Children

-You’ve probably tried everything up to this point.
+You’ve likely tried everything up to this point.
 You’ve looked into almost every resource for your child you can think of.
-You’ve thought about talking to other moms for support only to find yourself insecure or doubting that they will understand.
+You may have also thought about talking to other moms or dads for support.
+But, you only find yourself insecure or doubting that they will understand.
 Even worse, you fear they might judge you or your child.
-If you have already talked to another parent looking for support, maybe their answers weren’t helpful, because their child doesn’t have the same issue(s).
-You feel stuck and worried about your little one’s behavior, his development, her ability to connect with others, or his inability to control his impulses.
-Have you tried Play Therapy for children?
+You may have already talked to another parent looking for support, but their answers may not have been helpful because their child doesn’t have the same issue(s).
+As a result, you feel stuck and worried about your little one’s behavior, their development, ability to connect with others and his or her inability to control impulses.
+It’s probably time to try play therapy for children.

 What is Play Therapy?

-APT) is the premier professional organization that specializes in training mental health professionals to skillfully use play therapy for children.
-The APT defines play therapy as the clinical use of play techniques by play therapists “to help clients prevent or resolve psychosocial difficulties and achieve optimal growth and development.”
+APT is the premier professional organization.
+It specializes in training mental health professionals to skillfully use play therapy for children.
+The APT defines it as the clinical use of play techniques by play therapists “to help clients prevent or resolve psychosocial difficulties and achieve optimal growth and development.”

 - Become more responsible for their behaviors and develop more successful strategies